hudmarc/FFO-FishNet-Floating-Origin/README.md

 Aside from that make sure your player prefab (or whatever acts as the 'observer' on clients) has an FOObserver component.
 The FOmanager will then try to keep this object as close as possible to 0,0,0 in its simulation space, reducing and in most cases completely eliminating inaccuracies caused by floating point errors.

 ### Usage Notes
 If you're making a server authoritative game you must change all calls to raycast/spherecast etc from Physics.Raycast to physicsScene.Raycast where physicsScene is the physics scene of the stacked scene you want to work in.
 If you are making a client authoritarive game you can just use the normal Physics.Raycast method and since clients only simulate their local scenes it should 'just work'.
+(A caveat is that you'd still need to use the scene-specific raycasts for the host client, since all stacked scenes are simulated on the server/host)

 If you have subscribed to the Time Manager's Physics tick events this will cause them not to fire, so use the physics tick events provided by the FOManager's built-in TimeManager mode.